Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Banking Litigation, Crime, Financial Services, Fraud: Civil, Sanctions

-Non-contentious regulatory matters may include the implications of and interactions between UK, EU and US regulations, and compliance advice (including in relation to sanctions).
+Non-contentious regulatory matters may include the implications of and interactions between UK, EU and US regulations, and compliance advice.
+Areas covered include ESG related regulation and the Consumer Duty.
 Researchers will consider work on behalf of asset managers, banks, insurers, funds and alternative capital providers or any organisation governed by the FCA and/or PRA.

-Related sections: Banking & Finance, Banking Litigation, Sanctions
+Related sections: Banking & Finance, Banking Litigation, Financial Crime, Sanctions

 Fraud: Civil